HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Give them a step-by-step action plan (a regimen) to achieve a desirable end result.
 - Use [kartra](https://kartra.com/) or [gumroad](https://gumroad.com) to structure your course.
 - Have them track their metrics in a template or spreadsheet you create (like their daily calories, weight, and lifts in the gym).
+	- Design your courses in a way that gives your customer a clear answer to "_How can I design a life, month, week, and day with this new habit that gives me a sense of control over my life?_"
 - If you have a cohort and a course, solely focus on course sales in between cohort launches.
 ### Cohorts
 - A cohort is a subscription-based course with a specific start date and a *limited* number of students where you host weekly live streams to guide that group of students (think of it as one-to-many consulting instead of 1:1).